Home > Air Suspension > Mercedes Air Suspension Strut Airbag Replacement DIY

 One of the most common problems in Mercedes-Benz cars is that the airmatic suspension fails due to a leaking air spring.
 One morning, you start your Mercedes-Benz and are greeted with a “Stop Car too low” warning.
 Don’t panic if your Mercedes is lowered to the ground in one corner.
 This guide will show you how to replace the Mercedes-Benz air strut and air spring/airbag.

-A ruptured spring bladder or leaks on the rubber O-rings of the air spring often cause Mercedes air suspension failures.
-It requires replacing the air spring, which can be a DIY project if you are up to the challenge.
+A ruptured spring bladder or leaks in the rubber O-rings of the air spring often cause Mercedes air suspension failures.
+Replacing the air spring requires a DIY project if you are up to the challenge.

 Problem